+The Long-Term Incentive Plan (LTIP) was established to further incentivise the Senior Managers, who had limited equity in the Group, in the creation of long-term value for shareholders.
 During the year ended 30 September 2021 the Board made new awards under the LTIP, with 75,000 new options issued as part of the 2021 LTIP award.
 The options granted in June 2021 were exercisable at the nominal value of the ordinary shares and were granted over an aggregate of 75,000 ordinary shares, representing approximately 0.25% of the current issued share capital of the Company.
 The award provides for these options to vest: 32,500 options three years from the date of grant; 32,500 options four years from the date of grant, 5,000 options five years from the date of the grant; and 5,000 options six years from the date of the grant, subject to the achievement of targets for compound annual growth in the share price of the Company over these vesting periods.
 The targets are as follows:

-Below 10% compound annual growth:10% compound annual growth:18% compound annual growth:Between 10% and 18% compound annual growth:
+Below 10% compound annual growth:

+10% compound annual growth:

+25% vesting

+18% compound annual growth:

+100% vesting

-nil vesting 25% vesting 100% vesting Straight-line vesting between 25% and 100%
+Between 10% and 18% compound annual growth: Straight-line vesting between 25% and 100%

-In addition, the LTIPs are conditional on the Company's adjusted annual earnings per Share for each of the three, or five, years of the initial vesting period to increase by at least 5% per annum.
+In addition, the LTIPs are conditional on the Company's adjusted annual earnings per share for each of the three, or five, years of the initial vesting period to increase by at least 5% per annum.
 The LTIPs also contain standard provisions dealing with certain matters such as cessation of employment and change of control.
-No Directors of the Company are participants in the LTIPs.